New insights and perspectives on the natural gradient method: A Critical Analysis of Parameterization Invariance

-\section{A critical analysis of parameterization invariance}
+\section{A Critical Analysis of Parameterization Invariance}

-One of the main selling points of the natural gradient is its invariance to reparameterizations.
-In particular, the smooth path through the space of distributions, generated by the idealized natural gradient method with infinitesimally small steps, will be invariant to any smooth invertible reparameterization of the model.
+One of the main selling points of the natural gradient method is its invariance to reparameterizations of the model.
+In particular, the smooth path through the space of distributions generated by the idealized natural gradient method with infinitesimally small steps will be invariant to any smooth invertible reparameterization of the $f$.

 More precisely, it can be said that this path will be the same whether we use the default parameterization (given by $P_{y|x}(\theta)$), or parameterize our model as $P_{y|x}(\zeta(\gamma))$, where $\zeta : \Real^n \rightarrow \Real^n$ is a smooth invertible ``reparameterization function" which relates $\theta$ to $\gamma$ as $\theta = \zeta(\gamma)$.